Simplified Berry Chantilly Cake Recipe

 • Garnish the top of the cake with more sliced and/or whole berries and fresh mint.

-berry chantilly cake with frosting
+berry chantilly cake frosting and filling in mixing bowl 2025

-Ingredient Notes:
+Ingredient Notes

 • Almond extract can be substituted for the vanilla extract in the frosting.
 Cut the amount to 1/2 teaspoon.